In-House Media Blasting in Colorado

 Prepare Your Parts for Coating

-Premium Powder Coating is the only custom coater in Colorado that does in-house media blasting.
+Premium Powder Coating is one of the largest custom coaters in Colorado that does in-house media blasting.
 We have a 20′ x 15′ x 40′ blast room on-site that can run steel grit for media with reclaim augers in the floor for recycled usage.
 We’re able to reclaim media over 2,000 times, which equals cost savings for you.

 In addition to our two blast rooms, we have two high pressure 4′ x 4′ blast cabinets.
 Generally, one machine is loaded with plastic while the other contains glass bead, both of which are great for stripping and blasting small parts.